craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Ignan (divine)
 	Last Known Keeper: KEEPER

-	Entry Description: GME-045 is to be stored within Vault 4's Warm Storage Sector in a cube of pure force over 2' in each diameter.
+	Entry Description: GME-045 is stored within Vault 4's Warm Storage Sector in a cube of pure force over 2' in each diameter.

-	GME-045 is a glowing red fist-sized gemstone that generates a spherical field ranging from 3" to just under 21" that reduces any solids or liquids into their
+	GME-045 is a glowing red fist-sized gemstone that continually generates a spherical field ranging from 3" to just under 21" that reduces any solids or liquids into their gaseous form.

+	GME-045 was held in a perpetual stasis at Site-101 by members of the Circle of Ignan before it was contained and collected by members of the Guild
 ```

 ###### Litigation